dshundal94/housingprediction/README.md

 Last Update: 12/15/2016

 UPDATE: 1/10/2017
-Included a general script with a larger dataset of about 75,000 training sample points.
+Included a general script (pricepredict.py) with a larger dataset (in the data folder) of about 75,000 training sample points.
 The general script imputes missing data based on the different zip codes, where now nothing is hard coded, but generalized to the dataset.